About This Site

 About gambling itself, our philosophy is that if you're going to gamble you should have the best information possible so you can have the best chances of winning, and can minimize your losses if you do lose.
 We don't actually encourage or promote gambling, and we're not just saying that to cover ourselves — we simply want to provide readers with the opportunity to be educated gamblers if they're going to gamble anyway.
 In fact, if you read the site thoroughly, the inescapable conclusion is that with very few exceptions, there is no way to beat the house.

 In 2014 after realizing that this site was in financial trouble I decided to start fielding offer to sell Wizard of Odds.
 I ended up negotiating with a great team of iGaming professionals, and after a few months I struck a deal with them to sell this site as well as my other sites.

 As of today, Wizard of Odds is a part of a larger network of sites, but I remain the main content supplier for this site.
 I am under contract to work for them and I will continue to write analysis of casino games, strategy guides, and much more.

 About the Wizard

-The Wizard of Odds is Michael Shackleford, A.S.A., a professional actuary who has made a career of analyzing casino games.
+The Wizard of Odds is Michael Shackleford, a former professional actuary who has made a career of analyzing casino games.
 He runs the numbers on new games for casinos and game developers and has helped design many of the popular slot machines on the Internet.
-He is currently an Adjunct Professor of Casino Math at the University of Nevada, Las Vegas, a former contributing editor to Casino Player magazine, and the author of the book Gambling 102, recently published by Huntington Press.
+He has twice served as an Adjunct Professor of Casino Math at the University of Nevada, Las Vegas, a former contributing editor to Casino Player magazine, and the author of the book Gambling 102, recently published by Huntington Press.
 The Wizard's landmark research into the actual returns of slot machines on the Las Vegas strip garnered international attention in 2002, and he has appeared numerous times on national television as a recognized expert on gambling strategy.

 What I do